erezaeia/CS546_group16_finalProject/README.md

    Other dates will be left blank so empty pages with no data can also be seen.

 5. Start the development server:
+In order to use this application, because of the views, you will have to open the folder CS546_group16_finalProject in vsc (not inside another folder).
+Then run this command in the terminal.
     ```bash
     npm start
     ```